CiscoSE/LTRPRG-1100/guide/LTRPRG-1100-02b5-Python-Ex4.md

     (pythonenv) $
     ```

-2. Run the interactive interpreter by issuing the `python` command in the terminal, for example:
+2. Run the interactive Python interpreter by issuing the `python` command in the terminal, for example:

     ```
     (pythonenv) $ python